Michael-Hutchinson/portfolio-clone-ts/README.md

 # https://michaelhutchinson.me

-My portfolio website build using ReactJS + Typescript.
+My portfolio website build using ReactJS + Typescript (This is a rebuild of michaelhutchinson.me but incorporating Typescript).

 ## How to Launch the Web App